Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

      2. **Remove Duplicates**:
         - Type:
           ```python
+          # Remove any duplicate rows from the dataset
           data = data.drop_duplicates()

+          # Print a confirmation message
+          print("Duplicate rows removed! 🎉")
           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉